ajaysagarn/CloudOrgSimulator/docs/implementaionDetails.md

 ## Implementation Details

 Wrapper classes are written for the core components of cloud sim library where each class can take in a config and provide the required instance of a cloudSim entity after applying all the parameters.
-This enables code re-usability and also allows in testing different combinations of the cloud infrastructure by simple modifying or supplying a new config.
+This enables code re-usability and also allows testing different combinations of the cloud infrastructure by simple modifying or supplying a new config.

 In all the simulations in this project use three classes ```ConfigureBroker``` ```ConfigureDataCenter``` and ```ConfigureVm``` to generate instances required of the classes according to some simulation specific configurations.